Can Someone Hack my WhatsApp Account and Chat without my phone?

 Using Social Media

-Check Point Research, a security organisation, uncovered one such assault called FakesApp.
+Check Point Research, a security organisation, uncovered one such attack called FakesApp.
 People were able to abuse the quotation tool in a group chat and change the wording of another person’s reply due to this.
 Hackers might, in essence, plant phony messages that appear to come from other authorised users.

 This might be accomplished by decrypting WhatsApp messages.
 They were able to see data exchanged between WhatsApp’s mobile and web versions as a result of this.
 They might then adjust values in group conversations from here.
 They may then mimic others and transmit communications that look to come from them.